telerik/maui-docs/controls/path/getting-started.md

 1. [Install Telerik UI for .NET MAUI]({%slug maui-getting-started %}#install-telerik-ui-for-net-maui).

+>important The Path is rendered through the [SkiaSharp graphics library](https://skia.org/).

 ## Define the Control

 1. When your .NET MAUI application is set up, you are ready to add a Path control to your page.
 The Path exposes the `Geometry` property, which you have to assign to a `RadPathGeometry` object.
 The [`RadPathGeometry`]({% slug path-structure %}) object consists of different Path figures such as lines and arcs.